 Over the years I have had a number of opportunities to work with women struggling with feelings of guilt and shame.
 Having personally wrestled with these emotions as well, I have had to do a lot of thinking about their root causes and cures.
-While the process of being set free is often just that—a process—I want to offer her some thoughts that have been helpful to me and I hope will be helpful to you as well.
+While the process of being set free is often just that—a process—I want to offer some thoughts that have been helpful to me and I hope will be helpful to you as well.

 Whenever we sin we should feel guilt.
 That is a good thing.
 Those who lack the ability to feel guilt freely go through life unhindered by their self-centeredness.
 They go on wounding others and doing as they please.
 Those who are bothered by their failure to love know that they need forgiveness and they need to change the behavior, words or motives that have fallen short of God’s standard.

 The good news is that Jesus, through his sacrifice on the cross, offers us the cure for our true moral guilt.
-As I John 1:9 says, “If we confess (agree with God about our guilt) our sins he is faithful and just to forgive us our sins and cleans us from all unrighteousness.”
-Though we may still feel guilty after confessing any known word, deed or motive to God that doesn’t mean we are still guilty.
-In fact, the scripture says that we are declared righteous.
+As 1 John 1:9 says, “If we confess our sins (agree with God about our guilt), he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
+Though we may still feel guilty after confessing any known word, deed or motive to God, that doesn’t mean we are still guilty.
+In fact, the Scripture says that we are declared righteous.
 We are given the gift of Christ’s righteousness in place of our sin and we are given the aid of the Holy Spirit who helps us to change from our old, sinful ways of living.

 In addition to true moral guilt, many of us struggle with feelings of false guilt.
-That is we feel guilty for things that do not involve any true moral failure on our part.
+That is, we feel guilty for things that do not involve any true moral failure on our part.
 For example, some of us feel guilty for relaxing or taking time off, for saying “no” to someone’s request of us, for expressing our desires or opinions or for asking for something from someone else.
-We feel guilty for having needs and see ourselves as an imposing on others if we express them.
+We may feel guilty for having needs or see ourselves as imposing on others if we express our needs.
 Sometimes we feel guilty for the choices and behaviors of those close to us.
 Their failures become ours and we feel responsible.

 Anyone who has struggled with false guilt knows it is a very debilitating thing to live under.
 If we are to be set free to be truly all God means for us to be in this life we must deal with our false guilt as well as our true moral guilt.

-In the case of false guilt, the cure will never be found by trying harder to be perfect, or please others.
+In the case of false guilt, the cure will never be found by trying harder to be perfect or to please others.
 The cure is in humbly accepting our imperfect selves and relinquishing what we cannot control to the God who loves us and is in control.

 While God commands us to love others, nowhere does he command us to always please them.
 In fact, at times love will bring about the opposite effect, just as it did for Jesus.
-Therefore if we are to live a guilt-free life our job is to take care of our true moral guilt through confession and repentance and relinquish to God the opinions, choices, behaviors and feelings of others that we cannot control by being “good enough”.
+Therefore if we are to live a guilt-free life, our job is to take care of our true moral guilt through confession and repentance, relinquishing to God the opinions, choices, behaviors and feelings of others that we cannot control by being “good enough.”